GraphQLAPI/graphql-api-for-wp/docs/en/about.md

 ## Support

-Access to the Slack workspace: [graphql-api.slack.com](https://graphql-api.slack.com) (for sponsors of the "personal support" tier)
+Access to the Slack workspace: [graphql-api.slack.com](https://graphql-api.slack.com) (for sponsors of the "Support" tier)

 ## Release Notes